Team3128/team3128.github.io/members/faq.md

 ## **Who goes to your competitions?
 What are competition positions?
 Who are they open to?**

-Regional competition events are held March 1 - April 7 2024.
-Team 3128 will bring our **Travel Team** to any Travel Regional events.
+California District competition events are held March 6 - April 12 2026.
+Team 3128 will bring our **Travel Team** to any Travel events.

 **Travel Team** is made up of the students that choose to apply, and are selected, for competition positions.
 These are different roles that students can interview for if they have met the position requirements.
 While all Team members are expected to attend our home Regional Competition, the Travel Team has very specific positions that are vital to our success.

 Interviews for specific, key positions on the Travel Team are held throughout November & December, during preseason.
 Most Travel Team positions are selected near the end of build season based on performance during build.

-All Team members may attend World Championships (if we qualify) in Houston TX Championships (April 16-20, 2025).
+All Team members may attend World Championships (if we qualify) in Houston TX Championships (April 28-May 2, 2026).
 It is a great opportunity to meet other teams, get inspired by robots, show your Narwhal pride, and get to know the rest of your team better.

 ## **I have some other questions.
 How can I contact the team?**